gnolang/gno/docs/getting-started/using-gnoland.md

 ```

 By default, a `config.toml` file will be created in the default directory,
-which can be configured by using the following flag:
+which can be configured by using the `-config-path` flag:

 ```bash
 gnoland config init -config-path ./config.toml